remedies for white-collar crime

-The concept of white-collar crime was firstly introduced by E.H.
+The concept of white-collar crime was first introduced by E.H.
 Sutherland.
 His work in the field of this area attracted the attention of criminologists.
-He said that there are anti-social activities that are being carried by the persons of upper strata besides traditional crimes such as robbery, dacoit, murder, theft, rape, kidnapping, etc. These activities for a long time were accepted as the necessary tactics used by the professionals for the success of their business.
-Thus, if any person wants to file the complaint against such activities, the complaint was remaining unheard.
+He said that there are anti-social activities that are being carried out by the persons of upper strata besides traditional crimes such as robbery, dacoit, murder, theft, rape, kidnapping, etc. These activities for a long time were accepted as the necessary tactics used by the professionals for the success of their business.
+Thus, if any person wanted to file a complaint against such activities, the complaint remains unheard.

 Classes and powers of criminal court

 E.H.
-Sutherland emphasized that the “upper world crimes” which are done by the high-status person in the course of their profession should be termed as “White Collar Crimes” and the traditional crimes should be termed as “Blue Collar Crime”.
+Sutherland emphasized that the “upper world crimes” which are done by high-status people in the course of their profession should be termed “White Collar Crimes” and the traditional crimes should be termed “Blue Collar Crimes”.
 The distinction could be based on the extent of presumed respectability.

-For example, if a person belongs to the respectable class and possessing good reputation in the society, sells shoddy goods to another person, he is committing the White Collar Crime, but if a person who is unknown to their victim, do the same thing, he will not be doing the white-collar crime.
+For example, if a person who belongs to the respectable class and possesses a good reputation in society, sells shoddy goods to another person, he is committing a White Collar Crime, but if a person who is unknown to their victim, does the same thing, he will not be doing the white-collar crime.

 What is the White-Collar Crime?